Expected learning outcomes

 Teaching Methods (additional text)

 The students are assigned to groups of 6 - 10 persons.
 Each group gets a task assigned from an external system owner.
 The projects are formulated such that the students have to carry out a risk assessment as the part of a project work.
 All projects report to a coordination team.
 The students get feedback on the group processes and their deliveries (Project plan, status reports, meeting agendas and minutes).
-Lectures and group assignments are run in parallell.
+Lectures and group assignments are run in parallel.

 Form(s) of Assessment